MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-configure-data-import-sharepoint.md

     - For the **SP Alternative** document type: Files import source (alternative)

 ## Configure ER sources for the ER format
-1. Access the **Electronic reporting source** page from the **Electronic reporting workspace** page or by selecting **Organization administration** \> **Electronic reporting** \> **Electronic reporting source**
+1. Click **Organization administration** > **Electronic reporting** > **Electronic reporting source**.
 2. On the **Electronic reporting source** page, configure the source files for data import by using the configured ER format.
-3. Define a file name mask, so that only files that have the .xlsx extension are imported.
+3. Define a file name mask, so that only files with the .xlsx extension are imported.
 The file name mask is optional and is used only when it has been defined.
 You can define only one mask for each ER format.
 4. Select both SharePoint folders that you created earlier.

 > [!NOTE]